 Have you noticed that more and more of the companies you do business with are trying to get you to turn off paper statements?
 While it may be convenient to do everything online and not have to deal with paper mail, it could come back to haunt you later.

 Here’s the deal.
 You have to be prepared not to rely exclusively on electronic methods.
-Think about all the hacks we’ve heard about just recently, including big breaches at Yahoo, as well as big hotel & restaurant chains.
+Think about all the hacks we’ve heard about in the past few months, including big breaches at Yahoo, as well as big hotel & restaurant chains.

 Over the past few years, more and more companies, websites, banks, phones — you name it — have suffered data breaches.
 And the damage is getting worse and worse.